mohita146/Lead_Analytics_Project/README.md

 These insights highlight the importance of both marketing strategy and operational efficiency.

+## Business Impact
+The insights generated from this analysis can help organizations optimize marketing spend, improve lead handling efficiency, and increase overall conversion rates.

 ## Conclusion
 This project demonstrates how structured data analysis can be used to extract meaningful insights from raw business data.
 By combining data preprocessing, analytical techniques, and visualization, it is possible to identify patterns that can support strategic decision-making.